 Early Spring Harvest Tea plants are dormant after the last harvest in Autumn until the first bud breaks in Spring of the following year.
 Early Spring Harvest refers to the harvest of the first bud sets that break before the first rain.
 It is considered the best harvest of the year.
 Following the first harvest, new budsets break again in a few weeks.
 Between February and April, there are altogether three spring harvests.

-Gan The aftertaste that one experiences with many teas.
+Gan A cooling aftertaste that one experiences with many teas.
 Click here for an excellent essay on gan by Angie Lee.

 Gushu cha Old-growth tea gardens that are comprised of arbor trees planted from seed and grown in higher altitudes among other forest plants.